Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Disadvantaged pupils: Excellent.
-Progress up to age 16 is excellent.
+Progress up to age 16 is above average.
 Destinations at 16 are excellent.
-Progress at 16-18 is poor.
+Progress at 16-18 is above average.
 Destinations at 18 (allowing for attainment) are above average.

-Attainment: Excellent.
+Attainment: About average.
 Up to age 16 it is excellent, while at ages 16-18 it is poor.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Admissions: Poor.
 The occupancy rate is very high.
 There is no compulsory entrance exam.